Angioplasty

 Overview

-Angioplasty is non surgical procedure that opens blocked coronary arteries and restores the heart's blood flow.
+Angioplasty is a non - surgical procedure that opens blocked coronary arteries and restores the heart's blood flow.

 Our coronary arteries supply oxygen-rich blood to the heart.
 If any of the coronary arteries become narrow or blocked, due to cholesterol buildup and fatty deposits (plaque), as a result the blood flow to that part of the heart becomes slow or gets blocked.
 The arteries harden as the plaque accumulates over time.
 Reducing the flow of oxygen and blood supply to parts of the heart because hardened arteries are unable to expand to their fullest capacity, thereby.